 For example, in more recent years, we’ve become aware that the way people approach to conflict, process outside stimuli (i.e., extroversion versus introversion), and view the cup as half empty or half full all impact our ability to work together effectively.

 By default, if not by design, then our workplaces are already diverse and becoming more diverse every day.
 The Pew Research Center is only one agency predicting a larger and more varied U.S. population in the years to come.
 These demographic shifts will naturally continue to affect the workforce.
 But realizing the benefits of a diverse workforce can’t happen by accident.
 Like any other aspect of a business, diversity must be managed.

 Case in point.
 Since we know diverse teams perform better, managing diversity would create workplace teams, taking care that differences are represented.

 Another way would be to review how talent is developed within your organization carefully.
 It’s natural for each of us to gravitate toward those who remind us of ourselves in some way.
 However, is it possible this tendency is interfering with more effective and equitable ways of grooming leadership within your organization?

 Finally, are your hiring processes helping you further your diversity goals?
 It’s not uncommon for employers to discover that their regular means of sourcing talent (e.g., personal referrals, advertisements in familiar venues, headhunters at familiar agencies, and so on) aren’t producing qualified diverse candidates.
 Instead, different recruiting methods will be needed to bring about a different result.

 Your Customers are Watching

 Whatever you’re selling, odds are another company is selling it, too.
-What that means, of course, is that the way you position your product, including the corporate “face” you show to your customers, is key.
+Of course, what that means is that the way you position your product, including the corporate “face” you show to your customers is key.